EESSI/docs/docs/overview.md

 *(June 2020)*

-We are actively working on a pilot setup that has a limited scope, and are organizing monthly meetings to discuss progress and next steps forward.
+We are actively working on the EESSI repository, and are organizing monthly meetings to discuss progress and next steps forward.

 Keep an eye on our GitHub repositories at [https://github.com/EESSI](https://github.com/EESSI) and our [Twitter